 You can do it

-Last but not least remember that there is no such thing as a green thumb, and you also don’t need to study the subject intensely before you can grow a garden.
+Last but not least remember that there is no such thing as a green thumb, and you also don’t need to study the subject intensely before you can grow your own food.
 In fact, even a child can start growing a little garden.

 Successful gardening is more determined by your mindset.
 Any great gardener will tell you that they damage and even kill many plants.
 Not on purpose, it just happens.
 What great gardeners don’t kill is their growth mindset.
 They still believe that they can do it and continue to grow.
-They realize that mistakes are inevitable, and yet, they are necessary for learning and becoming better.
+They realize that mistakes are inevitable, yet they are necessary for learning and improving.

 Don’t forget to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.